yakomaxa/fetch_afdb_pymol/README.md

 # fetch_afdb_pymol

-after sourcing the script for pymol (run afdb.py)
+after sourcing the script on pymol

+``run afdb.py`` or ``run afdb_noBS.py``

+then type and run

 ``af UNIPROTID``

-fetches the corresponding alphafold-database structure model.
+This fetches the corresponding alphafold-database structure model.

 For example,